flashssd/ChatGPT-Misinfo-Detection/README.md

 **Email:** [tmackey@ucsd.edu](mailto:tmackey@ucsd.edu)

 ## Data Availability
-Our raw dataset is located in the *data* folder of this repository and is named *MTurk_Empathy_Data.xlsx*.
+Our raw dataset is located in the *data* folder of this repository and is named *tweets_36.xlsx*.
 The result of our 30-iteration experiment is located in the *result* folder and is named *coded_results.xlsx*.
 We also provide all the code for our experiments in the *src* folder to facilitate reproduction of our results.

 ## Result Reproduction
 To reproduce our results, you should have all the required packages installed.
 We recommend creating a virtual environment before running the following command: